-Staff should not give their personal mobile phone numbers or email addresses to pupils or expupils, nor should they communicate with them by text message, personal email or social message or phone (e.g. while on a school trip and if there are no alternative means of communication) but should not communicate using personal email or personal social media for school business.
+Staff should not give their personal mobile phone numbers or email addresses to pupils or expupils, nor should they communicate with them by text message, personal email or social media.
+Staff may use their personal mobile phones to communicate with parents by text message or phone (e.g. while on a school trip and if there are no alternative means of communication) but should not communicate using personal email or personal social media for school business.
 Staff may use their own mobile phones to communicate using the school email or social media (e.g. twitter account).
 The overriding principle is that staff should use their professional judgement and common sense in all communication with parents.